chitianhao/ts-arg-parse/ArgParser.en.rst

       Parse the command line by calling :code:`parser.parse(argv)`.
 Return the new :class:`Arguments` instance.

-   .. function:: void show_parser_info() const

-      Show information of all the commands and options added to the parser.

    .. function:: void help_message() const

       Output usage to the console.